-Size of Principal Main Maximum Length
+Size of Principal Main Maximum length

-(generally uPVC Class D) Connected to larger main Connected to larger main
+(generally uPVC Class D) Connected to larger main Connected to larger main at

-at one end at both ends
+at one end both ends

 100mm ID 135 m 400 m

 Rider mains shall be generally no less than 50mm ID.
-Table 9-8 sets out instances where smaller rider mains may be permitted, but subject to the levels of service specified in Table 9-2.
+Table 9.8 sets out instances where smaller rider mains may be permitted, but subject to the levels of service specified in Table 9.2.